-The 2016 Graduation and Placement Rates are based on the time period of January 2011-September 2011, as required by the College's institutional accreditor's annual report.
-The graduation rate for the time period is 73%, and the employment rate is 86%.
-The graduation rate is based on 51 individuals, and the placement rate is based on 51 individuals with 44 employed in the field.
+- The 2018 Graduation and Placement Rates are based on the time period of students who began the nursing program during January 2013-September 2013, as required by the College's institutional accreditor's (ACCSC) annual report: the employment rate is 89%.
+The placement rate is based on 62 individuals with 55 individuals employed as a registered nurse.

 Because the costs of books and supplies may vary per student enrolling, Platt College has created a detailed cost structure break-down to ensure transparency, ethics, and integrity, as stated in the College's Core Values.

-According to the current College catalog, 2016-2017 Catalog: Volume 9, Number I (Effective July 11, 2016), the total for tuition and fees is $77,145.00.
+According to the current College catalog, 2018-2019 Catalog: Volume 11, Number I (Effective August 10, 2018), the total for tuition and fees is $77,145.00.
 Based on the current College Catalog, books and supplies were calculated based on the following categories:

-- Books (approximately) $5,450.00
+- Books (approximately) $5,200.00

-- and Review, Certification, Subscription, Assessment Program, and Insurance Costs are $1,250.00
+- and Certification and Insurance Costs are $1,250.00

 - For the time period of July 1, 2017-June 30, 2018, out of 49 students who graduated during that time period, 43 students have reported debt.
 Median Federal Loan Debt is $38,903; Median Private Loan Debt is $41,591; and the Median Loan Debt is $64,051.
 The completion rate is 51.38%.
 72.97% completed the program within the normal time frame as listed in the catalog. *12 students from the noted year are still enrolled.